elijahsnow/backlift-templates/documentation/documents/templatetags.md

 {{$ raw }}
 In this kit you'll find a few different Backlift template tags.
 There's the {{$ meta }} and {{$ layout }} tags, which are described in the [getting started](/documents/gettingstarted.md) guide.
 Other than that, in the `layout.html.template` file you'll find a {{$ nav }} tag and several {$ variable } tags.
 Also in this file, we use the {{$ raw }} tag.
 Here's a quick description of what these tags do.
 You can find more in the [backlift docs on template tags](http://backlift.com/docs/templatetags).

-## {$ variable } tags
+## Variable tags

 Variable tags are used to write the contents of a variable into the html page.
-Examples of variables include the `meta.title` variable created by a `{{$ meta }}` tag, and the `page` variable created by the `nav` tag.
+Examples of variables include the `{$ meta.title }` variable created by a meta tag, and the `page` variable created by the nav tag.

-## The {{$ nav }} tag
+## The nav tag

-The `nav` tag is a block tag which performs an action: it creates a nav menu by listing the files in a specified folder.
-The `nav` tag has three arguments, a `path`, and CSS classes for the div and link tags that the `nav` tag creates.
+The nav tag is a block tag which performs an action: it creates a nav menu by listing the files in a specified folder.
+The nav tag has three arguments, a `path`, and CSS classes for the div and link tags that the nav tag creates.
 You can also add filters to the block, which can be used to control the order or filter out results.
 The CSS classes and filters are optional.

 Here's the syntax: